All posts by hudelson

 UW Plant Disease Facts

-How do I save a tree with brown rot?
+How can I save a plant with impatiens downy mildew?

-How do I avoid problems with brown rot in the future?
+How can I avoid problems with impatiens downy mildew in the future?

 Contact the University of Wisconsin Plant Disease Diagnostics Clinic (PDDC) at (608) 262-2863 or pddc@wisc.edu.